SorenHolstHansen/SurrealX/README.md

 A strongly typed SurrealDB client.

-SurrealX is a CLI that generates a strongly typed client for SurrealDB queries from your running Surreal darabase.
+SurrealX is a CLI that generates a strongly typed client for SurrealDB queries from your running Surreal database.
 SurrealX extends the basic Surreal instance from the surrealdb package with `X` variants (e.g. `select` becomes `selectX`) that is aware of your active tables in your database.

 Furthermore it provides a very basic migration setup.
 The SurrealDB team is working on a built-in migration tool, so our migration tool is only prelimenary.

+## DISCLAIMER!

+This package is still a work in progress, but as you can escape to the Surreal package, you can expect it to be at least as production ready as that package.

+However the migration tool is very far from production readiness.
+You should probably use something else in a produciton environment, at least for now.

 ## Example

-Say you have the following migration file `migrations/1674939239403_initial.sql`, created with `surrealx migrate add initial`
+Say you have made the following queries to your Surreal database (possible created with our migration tool)

 ```sql
 -- Schemaless table